mycologenomics/WGSpipeline/README.md

 # WGSpipeline
-Pipeline to align paired end short reads to reference genome
+Pipeline to align paired end short reads to reference genome.
+Assumes reference genome has already been appropriately indexed.

+Inputs:

+1 - left/1st of paired read in fastq format
+2 - right/2nd of paired read in fastq format
+3 - output prefix

+You can acquire the RGID and RGPU from the fastq header.
+By including this now in the alignment, you avoid the need to redo read groups later on (this is important for population analyses such as Fst, tajima's D, nucleotide diversity etc).

+Creates final BAM file, calls variants (SNPs and INDELs), coverage file and mapping statistics